readthedocs/blog/search-improvements.rst

 - `Zero Downtime Indexing`_: As search is an important part of documentation, there will be no downtime while we reindex our Elasticsearch Index.
 So the search will be much more reliable than before.

-Performance Improvements
-^^^^^^^^^^^^^^^^^^^^^^^^
-Performance is always important for search.
-Because our search was fast enough, we did not focus to improve the performance.
-As we have rewritten all the code with new search backend engine, we got 4x improved performance as well.

-There are 4 kind of search functionality in Read The Docs.
-The improvements are as following:

-- `File Search`_: Search across all the projects of Read The Docs.

-  - Before: 1461 ms
-  - After: 200 ms

-- `Projects Search`_: Search for projects hosted in Read The Docs.

-  - Before: 455 ms
-  - After: 162 ms

-- `Doc Search API`_: The Public API which is used to perform search in documentation.

-  - Before: 746 ms
-  - After: 173 ms

-- `Project Doc Search`_: Search inside a project documentations from readthedocs.org domain.

-  - Before: 750 ms
-  - After: 270 ms

 Code Improvements